iogbole/MyWikis/README.md

 Alternatively, download and [setup phpLDAPAdmin](https://support.eapps.com/index.php?/Knowledgebase/Article/View/437/55/user-guide---openldap-and-phpldapadmin#installing-openldap-and-phpldapadmin), but this may require a few iterations to complete the setup.

-For consistency with this guide, create an Organization unite called uk, that way, we will refer to our Base DN as `ou=uk,dc=app,dc=com` going forward.
+For consistency with this guide, create an Organization unit called uk, that way, we will refer to our Base DN as `ou=uk,dc=app,dc=com` going forward.

 Create a user, or use this shell script to create LDAP users in bulk - [https://github.com/iogbole/bulk-add-ldap-users](https://github.com/iogbole/bulk-add-ldap-users)